sjitech/proxy-login-automator/README.md

 ##Note for other authentication(such as NTLM)

-This tool currently only support HTTP basic authentication to real proxy server.
+This tool currently only support HTTP basic authentication to real proxy/PAC server.

 If you want to use other authentication such as NTLM, you can use other tool such as [NGINX reverse proxy to NTLM authenticated http server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#ntlm).